GersonESantos/Octofit/.github/steps/3-copilot-edits.md

 ```

-1. **Set Context**: Select files that Copilot should consider in it's changes
+1. **Set Context**: Select files that Copilot should consider in its changes
 1. **Prompt Copilot**: Use natural language to describe the required changes.
 1. **Review Changes**: See proposed changes in-place in your code.
 1. **Accept or Discard**: Review each suggested edit and choose which to keep.